the-bass/create_react_app_aws_dockerfiles/README.md

 ### Run bash

 In some cases it might be convenient to run an interactive bash session inside a container.
+For example to add or remove dependencies using `yarn add ...` and `yarn remove ...`.

 ```sh
 docker run -it --rm \